What is Apicoectomy?

 - Several small branches at the sides of the root canal that can not be cleaned and sealed.

-- Other conditions that obstruct healing after a root canal treatment.
+- Other conditions that obstruct healing.

 The Apicoectomy Surgery Procedure